unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## Monaco Editor on Wasm

-For all your in-app text and code editing needs you can use our port of the Monaco Editor – the same that is used by Visual Studio Code.
+For all your in-app text and code editing needs, you can use our port of the Monaco Editor – the same that is used by Visual Studio Code.
 With full support for syntax highlighting, you could even build your own WebAssembly IDE!

 ## Migration path with WPF Uno Islands